tariqhawis/injectbot/README.md

 There are plenty of improvements this script could use, If you want to add something and have any cool idea related to this tool, please contact me using [github issues](https://github.com/tariqhawis/injectbot/issues) and I will update the master version.

-If you are a PHP devloper yourself, feel free to PR this tool, and I will merge the good ideas.
+If you are a PHP developer yourself, feel free to PR this tool, and I will merge the good ideas.

 # Looking for a useful SQL Injection Course?